arenatheme/MediaMarket/setup-your-homepage.md

 The cart page shows a summary of all of the products that a customer has added to the cart, a subtotal and a total price for the order, and a Checkout button that directs customers to Shopify's secure checkout pages.
 When no products have been added, the empty cart page shows a Continue shopping link that takes customers back to view your products.
 You can edit the settings and add new features to your store's cart page to suit the needs of your business.

-**Setting Cart**available at **Theme Setting &gt; Cart.**You can change shopping cart icon, add to cart effect on desktop switch between default effect \(Dropdown - show product dropdown from the cart icon\) and Off-Canvas \(Show product added to cart in an off-canvas sidebar\)
+**Setting Cart **available at **Theme Setting &gt; Cart.**You can change shopping cart icon, add to cart effect on desktop switch between default effect \(Dropdown - show product dropdown from the cart icon\) and Off-Canvas \(Show product added to cart in an off-canvas sidebar\)

-You also could change  setting to open order notes on cart page & redirect to shopify cart page when click add to cart function \(Add to cart redirect option\)
+You also could change  setting to open order notes on cart page & redirect to Shopify cart page when click add to cart function \(Add to cart redirect option\)

 ##### **Mega Navigation**